-- 1. Remove the sunshade and poles from the storage bags. - 2.
-Un-fold and lay out the sunshade with the buckles facing the tower.
+- 1. Remove the sunshade and poles from the storage bags. - Unfold and lay out the sunshade with the buckles facing the tower.
 Ensure that the material is facing the correct side up. - 3.
-Insert the tension poles into the gunnel mounting points.
-Ensure that they are properly seated in the mount.

-4. Lay the wide part (with the buckles) of the sunshade over the forward edge of the bimini.

-5. Buckle the straps around the middle support arm of the bimini on each side, ensuring that the sunshade remains on the top of the bimini.

-- 6. Move to the forward end of the shade.
+Insert the tension poles into the mounting points on the gunnel.
+Be sure they are properly seated in the mount. - Lay the wide part (with the buckles) of the sunshade over the forward edge of the bimini. - Buckle the straps around the middle support arm of the bimini on each side, ensuring that the sunshade remains on the top of the bimini. - Move to the forward end of the shade.
 Stretch the canvas forward so that the metal rings can be mounted on the tension poles. - Mount the metal rings around the tension poles.
-Pull the tension pole slifhtly toward you to make mounting the metal ring is easier.

-8. After mounting the metal ring on the tension pole, release the tension on the pole slowly so that it returns to a vertical position.
+Pull the tension pole slightly toward you to make mounting the metal ring is easier. - 8.
+After mounting the metal ring on the tension pole, release the tension on the pole slowly so that it returns to a vertical position.